machacd/mechemu/README.md

 ## Quick intro into the included minimal example

-The mechanistic emulator constits of a sum of two parts -- the linear model and a Gaussian process conditioned on previous runs of the full model.
-We deal only with the implementation and refer to the second article mentioned in the [References](https://github.com/machacd/mechemu#references) when it comes to equations.
+A mechanistic emulator constits of a sum of two parts -- the linear model and a Gaussian process conditioned on previous runs of the full model.
+In this readme, we deal only with the implementation and refer to the second article mentioned in the [References](https://github.com/machacd/mechemu#references) when it comes to equations.